 - Oops!Something went wrong.Please try again later.

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
-In Q3, Catalyst Pharmaceuticals posted an ROCE of 0.07%.
+Changes in earnings and sales indicate shifts in Catalyst Pharmaceuticals’s Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
+In Q2, Catalyst Pharmaceuticals posted an ROCE of 0.09%.

-Catalyst Pharmaceuticals reported Q3 earnings per share at $0.13/share, which beat analyst predictions of $0.1/share.
+Catalyst Pharmaceuticals reported Q2 earnings per share at $0.09/share, which beat analyst predictions of $0.08/share.

 See more from Benzinga